jankstar/MovieCat/README.md

-# MovieCat (moviecat) display catting and recording
+# MovieCat (moviecat) chrome App (PWA): display catting and recording

-Record from camera or screen and save as a movie.
+Chrome App (PWA): Record from camera or screen and save as a movie.

 `git clone ...`